 Professor Geert Hofstede conducted one of the most comprehensive studies of how values in the workplace are influenced by culture.
-He analyzed a large data base of employee values scores collected by IBM between 1967 and 1973 covering more than 70 countries, from which he first used the 40 largest only and afterwards extended the analysis to 50 countries and 3 regions.
-Subsequent studies validating the earlier results have included commercial airline pilots and students in 23 countries, civil service managers in 14 counties, 'up-market' consumers in 15 countries and 'elites' in 19 countries.
+He analysed a large database of employee value scores collected within IBM between 1967 and 1973.
+The data covered more than 70 countries, from which Hofstede first used the 40 countries with the largest groups of respondents and afterwards extended the analysis to 50 countries and 3 regions.
+Subsequent studies validating the earlier results include such respondent groups as commercial airline pilots and students in 23 countries, civil service managers in 14 counties, 'up-market' consumers in 15 countries and 'elites' in 19 countries.

 Dimensions of National Culture

-The values that distinguished countries from each other could be grouped statistically into four clusters.
+The values that distinguished country cultures from each other could be statistically categorised into four groups.
 These four groups became the Hofstede dimensions of national culture: